electrode-io/car-buying/instructions-full-version.md

     ```js
     "./server/plugins/vehicles": {
-      "module": "./{{env.APP_SRC_DIR}}server/plugins/vehicles"
+      module: "./{{env.APP_SRC_DIR}}server/plugins/vehicles"
     }
     ```

-  ### Add car-details component to display the details of a vehicle and contact the dealer using a form
+  - Add another component to display the details of a vehicle and contact the dealer using a form.
     Add component file, [car-details.jsx](./src/client/components/car-details.jsx) and its corresponding [css](./src/styles/car-details.css).
     Also update `client/routes.jsx` with the new Route: